Home>Compounding

 FAQs

-How does compounding affect interest?
+How does compounding affect an investment?

-When should you compound interest?
+How do you calculate compound interest?

 Disclaimer: sensexindia.in would like to remind you that the data contained in this website is not necessarily real-time nor accurate.
 All CFDs (stocks, indexes, futures), cryptocurrencies, and Forex prices are not provided by exchanges but rather by market makers, and so prices may not be accurate and may differ from the actual market price, meaning prices are indicative and not appropriate for trading purposes.
 Therefore sensexindia.in doesn't bear any responsibility for any trading losses you might incur as a result of using this data.